 We conducted our audit in accordance with International Standards on Auditing (ISAs) and applicable law.
 Our responsibilities under those standards are further described in the 'Auditor's responsibilities for the audit of the financial statements' section of our report.
-We are independent of the Commission in accordance with the ethical requirements that are relevant to our audit of the financial statements in Guernsey, including the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of the Commission in accordance with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code), together with the ethical requirements that are relevant to our audit of the financial statements, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.